The Registered Education Savings Plan & University Expenses Page

 I stopped and checked, and I have dedicated a lot of electronic ink on the subject of the Registered Education Savings Plan (RESP) and specifically my “interactions” with TD and associated Universities over my daughters’ academic careers.

-When I first set up my girls’ RESPs, I was a neophyte, and was unaware that I had other options from being locked into Canada Trust Mutual Funds, and unfortunately once I was in, I never really got OUT of the CT/TD Mutual Fund World.
-If I was doing this now, I would have set it up as a Trading Account of some kind where I could buy low MER Index Funds or ETFs, but hindsight is 20/20 when you are a blogger.
+When I first set up my girls’ RESPs, I was a neophyte and was unaware that I had other options from being locked into Canada Trust Mutual Funds, and unfortunately, once I was in, I never really got OUT of the CT/TD Mutual Fund World.
+If I were doing this now, I would have set it up as a Trading Account of some kind where I could buy low MER Index Funds or ETFs, but hindsight is 20/20 when you are a blogger.

 - The first time I brought up the topic of RESPs was in Kids and University: Better Use an RESP and you can see by the post I was only learning about the whole thing at the time.